 On the way back to the courthouse we talked about what had happened this morning and what Mr. Williams expected to happen this afternoon.

 “What you’ve seen is a typical start to a criminal trial.
 I expect that there will be more motions, mostly from the Defense, this afternoon.”

 “This is all pretty boring.
 Can you explain what some of the Prosecution and Defense motions were about?”
 I asked.

 “Curt, I can talk about that with you, but not with anyone being called as a witness.
 That means Tom, Mrs. Hutchins, Mark, and Kyle.
 So what I’d prefer to do is talk to you alone after we get home this afternoon.”

 “How come we can’t hear what you’re going to tell Curt?”
 Tom asked, with nods from the others.

 “It’s part of court rules,” Mr. Williams replied.
 “I’m Curt’s attorney.
 He’s the victim in this trial.
-I’m not allowed to say anything about the trial, including the preliminary motions and the selection of the Judicial Panel, to anyone who is a witness.
+I’m not allowed to say anything about the trial, including the preliminary motions and the selection of the Judicial Panel, when anyone who is a witness is present.
 All four of you are witnesses who have been called to testify about what you know relating to the circumstances being considered to decide if Donovan Clarey is guilty or innocent.
 You’ll notice that we didn’t discuss the trial when we walked to the restaurant, nor when we were having lunch.
 And, we’re not going to discuss them on the way back to the courthouse.”

 “Okay, I understand,” Tom said.
 “So you’ll explain all this after the trial?”